groupvine/gv-doc/2-members/1_1-membersAdd.md

 <span class="sub">

-The new members are sent an email to accept an invitation to join.
-This email also has links to your Email Feed and to their profile page where they can set attributes and join available lists and sub-groups.
+New members are sent an email to accept an invitation to join.
+This email also has links to your Email Feed and to their Profile Page, where they can set attributes and join available lists and sub-groups.
 Once they accept, they are opted-in and ready to receive email.

 </span> <!-- sub -->

 <span class="free">

-The new members are sent an email to accept an invitation to join.
-This email also has links to your Email Feed and to their profile page where they can set attributes and join available lists.
+New members are sent an email to accept an invitation to join.
+This email also has links to your Email Feed and to their Profile Page, where they can set attributes and join available lists.
 Once they accept, they are opted-in and ready to receive email.

 </span> <!-- free -->